AssemSalama/AssemSalama.github.io/_pages/about.md

 </div>

 ### ✨ About Me ✨
-Data science practitioner who has Telecomm.
-Engineering background with an enthusiasm for solving problems and making an impact through advanced analytics and machine learning.
+A data science practitioner with a background in Telecomm.
+Engineering, I aim to harness the potential of advanced analytics and machine learning for tackling complex problems and transforming data into actionable insights.
+I'm here to learn, innovate, and contribute to the exciting and rapidly growing world of data science.

 ### 📌 Currently 📌
 - 👨‍💻 IP Datacom Network Engineer at Vodafone Egypt